 strengths and weaknesses in cash flow.

-Planning cannot be investment-agnostic.
+Planning must be implementation-neutral.
 This module ensures that asset strategy supports funding goals

 without dictating specific products or implementation channels.

-- Conduct a Total Risk℠ Assessment and align portfolio risk with planning objectives and time horizons.
+2. Conduct a Total Risk℠ Alignment and align portfolio risk with planning objectives and time horizons.

 This module translates assets, income sources, and tax rules into a coherent retirement funding plan, with